 So you forgot your Mac’s password?
-There is no need to panic.
 Sometimes, it happens without your wish – for instance, if you have been using your Apple Watch or iPhone to unlock your Mac, or if you bought your computer secondhand and you have no clue about the old password.
 And in any case, you can still regain access to your Mac.

 Thankfully, macOS comes with built-in tools to help you reset your password in Mac when you are in a situation like this.
 In this post, we will share tips on how to reset your password in Mac.